theobald-software/helpcenter.theobald-software.github.io/projects/xtract-core/docs/knowledge-base/xtract-core-in-a-hybrid-cloud-architecture.md

 As a white-label solution, {{ productName }} enables third-party applications to extract data from SAP systems via RESTful services.
 A typical implementation scenario involves integration into a hybrid cloud architecture.
-In this setup, {{ productName }} is deployed within the end customer’s on-premises network to maintain direct access to their SAP environment, ensuring secure and compliant data extraction.
+In this setup, {{ productName }} is deployed within the end customer’s on-premises network to maintain direct access to their SAP environment and to ensure secure and compliant data extraction.
 Meanwhile, the cloud-based component of the application delivers the user interface.

 The application uses {{ productName }} to: